Skip to Content

 Julie Kurtz smiles at you with an American flag behind her.

-Since this time, she has transitioned her focus and passion into studying whole-food plant-based nutrition interventions in collaboration with other Phoenix VA researchers to examine the feasibility of such a diet on cardiovascular risk factors in Veterans.
-More recently as her interests have evolved, I have been interested in effectiveness research as it relates to nutrition care process documentation and communication.
-I am part of the team that revised and validated an audit tool which was determined to improve accuracy and confidence in chart and streamline integration of the Nutrition Care Process in the Health Records.
+Since this time, she has transitioned her focus and passion into studying whole-food, plant-based nutrition interventions in collaboration with other Phoenix VA researchers to examine the feasibility of such a diet on cardiovascular risk factors in Veterans.
+More recently as her interests have evolved, she has been interested in effectiveness research as it relates to nutrition care process documentation and communication.
+She is part of the team that revised and validated an audit tool which was determined to improve accuracy and confidence in chart and streamline integration of the Nutrition Care Process in the Health Records.

-Through her role in the Summer Research Practicum, she has developed the mentoring program and focused on resume and interviewing skills with the scholars.
+Through her role in the Summer Research Practicum, she has developed the mentoring program and focused on resume and interviewing skills with Scholars.
 She enjoys watching the students grow as they learn new skills and turn those skills into personal mastery!

 In her spare time, she loves to do anything outdoors!
 You will find her walking or biking through the Phoenix Mountain preserve.
 She is an avid birder, enjoys wine tasting, and working in her garden!